 There are two tests that are recommended for the detection of HPA-D.

-- Saliva Test – Measures cortisol levels at four points throughout the day.
+- Saliva Test – Measures cortisol levels on waking and throughout the day.

 - DUTCH Test – (Dried Urine Test for Comprehensive Hormones) Comprehensive hormone test that combines the benefits of blood, urine, and saliva testing in one to measure cortisol and other stress hormones as well as reproductive hormones.

 Note from Dena:

 If you don’t already have a practitioner who can order these tests and discuss the results with you, I’d be happy to help!
-Contact me here for details and pricing or schedule a free, 10 minute discovery call here!
+Schedule a free, 10 minute discovery call to learn more!

 HOW DO I TREAT HPA-D?